nodester/nodester/install.md

     > cd /var/nodester/nodester/
     > bin/install_versions.js --run

-**warning**: As you may know compiling node.js can take long, so imagine installing ~20 versions of node.js from once, that would be awful and you'll better get some coffee and wait.
+**warning**: As you may know compiling node.js can take some time to end, so imagine installing ~20 versions of node.js from once, that would be awful and you'll better get some coffee and wait.
 So, you can add something like this:

     > bin/install_versions.js -v 0.4.9